arp242/arp242.net/_posts/2016-02-07-JSON_as_configuration_files:_please_dont.markdown

 ---
 layout: post
 title: "JSON as configuration files: please don’t"
+excerpt: Using JSON for configuration files is a disturbing trend.
 ---

-Using JSON for configuration files is a disturbing trend.

 I’ve recently witnessed the rather disturbing trend of using JSON for configuration files.